 Comments on the adequacy of the specimen should be included in the report.
-In end-stage 'honeycombing' fibrosis, it may be impossible to determine the causative histological pattern/disease, although it may still be of value in excluding/identifying diseases such as sarcoidosis and neoplasms.
+In endstage 'honeycombing' fibrosis, it may be impossible to determine the causative histological pattern/disease, although it may still be of value in excluding/identifying diseases such as sarcoidosis and neoplasms.
 This situation can be avoided in the majority of cases by preoperative targeting of multiple biopsy sites (see above).

-For the idiopathic interstitial pneumonias (IIPs), the 2002 American Thoracic Society/European Respiratory Society classification is used, which was updated in 2013 to include pleuroparenchymal fibroelastosis.8 By far the most common IIP is usual interstitial pneumonia (UIP; idiopathic pulmonary fibrosis).
-A comment on the degree of confidence for the diagnosis ('UIP', 'probable UIP', 'indeterminate for UIP' and 'definitely not UIP') has been recommended in two publications on management of idiopathic pulmonary fibrosis.
-In suspected idiopathic pulmonary fibrosis, a case that only shows end-stage (honeycomb) fibrosis is classified as 'probable UIP'.^{9,10} For other IIPs, a comment on the extent and pattern of any fibrosis should also be provided.
-There is also a proposed classification for paediatric diffuse parenchymal lung disease.^{11,12} For cases with a pattern of UIP but features suggestive of chronic hypersensitivity, these should both be commented upon in the text.
+For the idiopathic interstitial pneumonias (IIPs), the 2002 American Thoracic Society/ European Respiratory Society classification is used, which was updated in 2013 to include pleuroparenchymal fibroelastosis.13 By far the most common IIP is usual interstitial pneumonia (UIP; idiopathic pulmonary fibrosis).
+A comment on the degree of confidence for the diagnosis ('UIP', 'probable UIP', 'indeterminate for UIP' and 'definitely not UIP') has been recommended in 2 publications on the management of idiopathic pulmonary fibrosis.
+In suspected idiopathic pulmonary fibrosis, a case that only shows end-stage (honeycomb) fibrosis is classified as 'probable UIP'.^{14,15}

+For other IIPs, a comment on the extent and pattern of any fibrosis should also be provided.
+There is also a proposed classification for paediatric DPLD.^{16,17} For cases with a pattern of UIP but features suggestive of chronic hypersensitivity, these should both be commented on in the text.
 If there is a combination of patterns, then these should both be documented, with 'unclassifiable' avoided whenever possible.
 These classification systems can be applied to cryobiopsies.

 Once the pathologist has diagnosed a histological pattern, an ILD multidisciplinary review should occur, ideally through formal and regular team meetings.
-However, as a minimum, imaging and clinical data should be reviewed for individual cases, after which a final clinicopathological diagnosis can be given.^{13,14}
+However, as a minimum, imaging and clinical data should be reviewed for individual cases, after which a final clinicopathological diagnosis can be given.^{18,19}